MicrosoftDocs/windows-dev-docs/terminal/custom-terminal-gallery/raspberry-ubuntu.md

 ---
-title: Windows Terminal Raspberry Ubuntu Configuration
+title: Windows Terminal Raspberry Ubuntu
 description: This is the theme for Raspberry Ubuntu.
 author: cinnamon-msft
 ms.author: cinnamon